-Figure 5: Where Axis after the bubba application process is loaded clicking on nodes with a triangle on their righthand edge expands them to show the nodes they contain; double-clicking on a head-node folds it into its parent node.
+Figure 4: Paradyn Main Control window with bubba loaded and ready to run clicking on nodes with a triangle on their righthand edge expands them to show the nodes they contain; double-clicking on a head-node folds it into its parent node.
 Single-clicking on nodes (including head-nodes) will be used later to select (sets of) resources for metric foci.
 Locating particular nodes can be achieved by typing a search string in the labeled field and then enter.